litajupiter/mws-restaurant-stage-1/README.md

 This version of the Restaurant project is by Brianne Williams.
-References: FEND Nanodegree Lesson 13 Introducing the Service Worker, W3Schools, WAI-ARIA, Project 1 MWS Webinar with Doug Brown, and Google Web Fundamentals.
+References: FEND Nanodegree Lesson 13 Introducing the Service Worker, MDN, W3Schools, WAI-ARIA, Project 1 MWS Webinar with Doug Brown, and Google Web Fundamentals.

 # Mobile Web Specialist Certification Course
 ---